21st century: Pronunciation

 There is a lack of general agreement over how to pronounce specific years of the 21st century in English.
 Academics have pointed out that the early years of previous centuries were commonly pronounced as, for example, "eighteen oh five" (for 1805) and "nineteen oh five" (for 1905).
-Generally, the early years of the 21st century were pronounced as in "two-thousand (and) five", with a change taking place around 2010, when pronunciations often shifted between the early-years form of "two-thousand and ten" and the traditionally more concise form of "twenty-ten".
+Generally, the early years of the 21st century were pronounced as in "two-thousand (and) five", with a change taking place around 2010, when pronunciations often shifted between the early-years form of "two-thousand (and) ten" and the traditionally more concise form of "twenty-ten".

-The Vancouver Olympics, which took place in 2010, was being officially referred to by Vancouver 2010 as "the twenty-ten Olympics".
+The Vancouver Olympics, which took place in Canada in 2010, was being officially referred to by Vancouver 2010 as "the twenty-ten Olympics".

 Society

-Advances in technology such as ultrasound, prenatal genetic testing and genetic engineering are changing the demographics and has the potential to change the genetic makeup of the human population.
-Because of sex-selective abortion, fewer girls have been born in the 21st century (and since the early 1980s) compared to past centuries, mostly because of son preference in East and South Asia.
-In 2014, only 47 percent of Indian births were of girls.
+Technologies such as ultrasound, prenatal genetic testing, and genetic engineering have advanced significantly.
+Due to sex-selective abortion, fewer girls have been born in the 21st century (and since the early 1980s) compared to past centuries, mostly because of son preference in East and South Asia.
+In 2014, only 47% of Indian births were of girls.
 This has led to an increase in bachelors in countries such as China and India.
-The first genetically modified children were born in November 2018 in China, beginning a new biological era for the human species and raising great controversy.
+The first genetically modified children were born November 2018 in China to significant controversy, beginning a new biological era for the human species.

 Anxiety and depression rates have risen in the United States and many other parts of the world.
 However, suicide rates have fallen in Europe and most of the rest of the world so far this century, declining 29% globally between 2000 and 2018, despite rising 18% in the United States in the same period.
 The decline in suicide has been most notable among Chinese and Indian women, the elderly, and middle-aged Russian men.